stsfin/RetropieLimelightInstaller/README.md

 Just a quick bash script to automate the install of Limelight to Retropie with Emulation Station.

-limelightRetroInstall.sh - script is used to install and configure retropie
+limelightRetroInstall.sh - script is used to install and configure limelight with retropie limelightReconfig.sh - script is used to reconfigure ip and keymap settings for limelight without installing stuff again

 Do todo: